syifarizkaangeli/Syifaudz-Dzikri/README.md

 - **Voice search (microphone)** — speak the name of a surah to search *(supported in Chrome/Android; not currently supported in Safari/iOS)*
 - Complete **114 surahs**, from Al-Fatihah to An-Nas
 - **Play the entire surah** from the first verse to the last
+- **Play all surahs** — start continuous playback from Al-Fatihah to An-Nas
 - **Play individual verses**
+- **Word-by-word Arabic audio** — tap any individual Arabic word to hear only that word
 - Displays **Arabic text**, **Latin transliteration**, and **translation**
 - **Multiple translation languages**:
   - Indonesian